 When you are ready to continue, you can complete the following sections for additional configuration as needed.
 You should also make sure that you configure the tax classes.

-If you need to identify taxability based on information in your Magento store beyond the standard customer and and product taxability drivers defined by Vertex, configure the flexible fields to be used in your Vertex Tax Assist Rules.
+If you need to identify taxability based on information in your store beyond the standard customer and and product taxability drivers defined by Vertex, configure the flexible fields to be used in your Vertex Tax Assist Rules.

 Expand the Flexible Fields section.